CarstenJahnke/carstenjahnke/README.md

 <img src="profile.gif " alt="Carsten Jahnke Name Animation" width="80%" height="80%">

-# In North Germany we say "Moin!" 🌊
+# In northern Germany we say "Moin!" 🌊

 My Name is **Carsten Jahnke** from Glückstadt near Hamburg in Germany.
 I am a ***web development student*** at **neuefische** and become a new digital talent (*i hope so* 😅)